Where Do Native Bees Go In Winter?

 have been known to remain active through the winter.
 If winters are getting warmer, perhaps this should not

-Most bees in North America are solitary.
+Most bees in Wisconsin are solitary.
 During the warm season, a single, mated female will tend a nest in a

 tunnel.
 Depending on the species, the tunnel may be in a network underground, or in an abandoned hole off the

-season of a bit over a month until her death, leaving behind several offspring with enough food to help them
+season, a bit over a month, until her death, leaving behind several offspring with enough food to help them

 develop properly through the rest of the warm season